vitalets/global-cache/README.md

 });
 ```

-After running this test, the auth state will be cached in the file:
+After running this test, the auth state will be stored in a file:

 ```
 .global-cache
  └── auth-state.json
 ```

-> By default, all persistent values are stored in the `.global-cache` directory, but you can change this location in the [config](#globalcachedefineconfigconfig).
+> The default directory for persistent values is `.global-cache`, but you can change this location in the [config](#globalcachedefineconfigconfig).
 Make sure to add the chosen directory to your `.gitignore` file to avoid committing it.

 ## Examples